KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * All the civilians in Davik's estate wore the same outfit [ISSUE #102](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/102)
 * All the male Twi'leks in Javyar's Cantina on Taris use the same green head [ISSUE #72](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/72)
 * Bandon’s entourage of Dark Jedi on Korriban looked like regular officers: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
-* Bolook was orange even though voiced dialogue says he's green (reported by DarthParametric)
+* Bolook was orange even though voiced dialogue says he's green (Reported by DarthParametric)
 * Calo’s entourage on Korriban had the appearance of officers but trooper soundsets: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
 * Carth is now an equal opportunity complainer when it comes to exploding swoop bikes
 * Czerka employees on Korriban wear Sith uniforms (Reported by Mr Ardvark)
 * Dune sea miners on Tatooine aren't wearing Czerka gear (Reported by Mr Ardvark)
-* Elise was overly flirty (reported by DarthParametric) [ISSUE #54](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/54)
+* Elise was overly flirty (Reported by DarthParametric) [ISSUE #54](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/54)
 * Guards in the Sith Academy used the Sith Officer appearance instead of Sith Soldiers
 * Handon is implied to be overweight and was likely meant to use the fat commoner appearance [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
 * Handon on Dantooine didn't look injured like he was supposed to be: [Handon's Enhanced Waistline](https://deadlystream.com/files/file/1367-tor-ports-handons-enhanced-waistline/) (Scripts only)